37743/Classroom-VR/README.md

 ### Development Build (optional)
 - Clone the repository (with Git LFS).
 - Import the project with the exact Unity version from ProjectSettings/ProjectVersion.txt (via Unity Hub).
+- - Unity packages/dependencies are included in Packages/packages.json
 - Configure your build with the following: Android / Oculus XR / ARM64 / IL2CPP.
 - Launch the build using Playmode.